 Want to repair a Marx 1209 transformer?
 There are two schools of thought.
-One is that small, sub-75 watt transformers aren’t worth fixing because they are so cheap.
+One is that small, sub-75 watt transformers from starter sets aren’t worth fixing because they are so cheap.
 The other is that since they are so cheap, you have nothing to lose by trying.

 Marx didn’t design its transformers to be fixed, but the design is extremely simple.
 The hardest part really is getting the case apart and then getting it back together.
 If Marx had designed them to be serviced, like its competitors did, they would have cost more, so we wouldn’t have as many Marx trains to enjoy today.
 So it’s easy enough to forgive Marx for this.